microsoft/OpenHack/byos/devops/GH.md

 This lab deploys to a single resource group within a Azure subscription.
 To deploy this lab environment, ensure the account you use to execute the script got Azure Owner Role.

-### GitHub Personal Access Token authorization for use with SAML single sign-on

-In some cases if your GitHub account is associated with an organization that uses SAML single sign-on (SSO), you must first authorize the token.
-Follow this guide how to do it: [Authorizing a personal access token for use with SAML single sign-on](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)

 ## Prerequisites

 - [Azure Subscription](https://azure.microsoft.com/) with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role